-Trinity Lutheran Classical School in Miles City does not teach mathematics to children until they are ready.
+We do not teach mathematics to preschoolers until they are ready.
 However, it does lay the groundwork for future success via engaging in fun activities and supervised play.
 Our students frequently engage in a variety of games that involve counting, matching, and sorting things.
 All of these activities establish an awareness of categories and numbers.

-Children have active imaginations, which play a vital role in learning and creativity.
-The preschool setting is designed in such a manner that promotes discovery.
-Preschool teachers assist students in shaping their ideas and opinions.
-They encourage children to be curious, ask questions, and listen to each other's thoughts.
+Preschoolers have active imaginations, which play a vital role in early learning and creativity.
+Early childhood education setting is designed in such a manner that promotes discovery.
+Teachers assist students in shaping their ideas and opinions.
+They encourage preschoolers to be curious, ask questions, and listen to each other's thoughts.
 This approach often works much better than imposing correct answers or actions.

 Children who grow up in a dynamic setting with the proper adult supervision are more likely to develop curiosity and creativity for future academic endeavors.